 Sadly, in early 2013, Dawn was forced to stop work after the cancer returned.
 Her positivity, gratitude, courage and constant concern for others, even while so ill, were part of Dawn’s nature.

-Our website contains profiles of local therapists, artists and health workers and an ever growing directory of artistic groups and classes for anyone interested in exploring the arts.
+Our website contains profiles of local therapists, artists and and organisations associated with the arts.

 We’d welcome your subscription to our regular newsletter.
 You can subscribe by filling in your email and name on our subscription link.
-Or just drop us a line at: and we will add you to our email list.
+Or email to: .